 Paragraph 1.1.1-10(6)(c) provides that food for sale cannot contain, as an ingredient or component, a substance 'used as a processing aid' unless that substance's use as a processing aid is expressly permitted by the Code.
-Section 1.1.2-13 provides that a substance 'used as a processing aid' in relation to a food is a substance used during the course of processing that meets all of the following conditions: it is used to perform a technological purpose in the food for sale; and it is a substance listed in Schedule 18 or identified in section S16-2 as an additive permitted at good manufacturing practice (GMP).
+Section 1.1.2-13 provides that a substance 'used as a processing aid' in relation to a food is a substance used during the course of processing that meets all of the following conditions: it is used to perform a technological purpose during the course of processing; it does not perform a technological purpose in the food for sale; and it is a substance listed in Schedule 18 or identified in section S16-2 as an additive permitted at good manufacturing practice (GMP).

 Standard 1.3.3 and Schedule 18 list the permitted processing aids.
-Enzymes of plant origin and microbial origin are permitted to be used as processing aids if they are listed in the table to subsections S18-4(4) and S18-4(5), respectively; or in the table to subsection S18-9(3).
+Enzymes of plant origin and microbial origin are permitted to be used as processing aids if they are listed in the table to subsections S18-4(4) and S18-4(5), respectively; or in the table to subsection S18- 9(3).
 Enzymes of plant origin or microbial origin listed in the table to subsection S18-4(4) or subsection S18-4(5) are permitted for use as a processing aid to perform any technological purpose if the enzyme is derived from the corresponding source specified in the relevant table.
 The table to subsection S18-9(3) lists those substances, including enzymes that are: